-China’s new Personal Information Protection Law: Yet another piece in a complex puzzle
+China’s new Personal Information Privacy Law: Yet another piece in a complex puzzle

 The final version of the law just been published (Chinese version) but it was proceeded by several drafts.
 The following is based on commentary mostly based on previous drafts.

 The PIPL follows the DSL, which itself built on the Cybersecurity Law2 (CSL) passed in 2016.
 Like the CSL and most principles-based regulation, the DSL relies on further implementing rules, guidance and national standards, as well as regulatory action to help clarify how it will be interpreted and applied.
 There are important provisions around securing certain types of data, data breach notification and restrictions on international transfers.

 As with the CSL, the fleshing out of the DSL in this way will be an evolving process, with certain key measures expected to be introduced in the coming months but full implementation of all aspects o We’ve covered the DSL here.
 In comparison, the PIPL itself is more comprehensive, though it also adopts the principle-based approach that we are familiar with from other data protection regulatory systems like the GDPR and Australia’s own Privacy Act 1988 (Cth).